Package insert / prescribing information

 Safety in children has not been established.
-Potential hazards of long-term therapy include the possibilities of carcinogenicity and cataractogenicity as described in the Warnings Section as well as the probability of actinic degeneration which is also described in the Warnings Section.
+Potential hazards of long-term therapy include the possibilities of carcinogenicity and cataractogenicity as described in the WARNINGS - GENERAL section as well as the probability of actinic degeneration which is also described in the WARNINGS - GENERAL Section.

-Clinical studies with Methoxsalen Capsules, USP (Soft Gelatin Capsules) did not include sufficient numbers of subjects aged 65 and over to determine whether elderly subjects responded differently from younger subjects.
+Clinical studies with Methoxsalen Capsules, USP 10 mg [Soft Gelatin Capsules] did not include sufficient numbers of subjects aged 65 and over to determine whether elderly subjects responded differently from younger subjects.
 Other reported clinical experience has not identified differences in response between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 The most commonly reported side effect of Methoxsalen alone is nausea, which occurs with approximately 10% of all patients.
 This effect may be minimized or avoided by instructing the patient to take Methoxsalen in milk or food, or to divide the dose into two portions, taken approximately one-half hour apart.
 Other effects include nervousness, insomnia, and depression.

-PUVA-induced inflammation differs from sunburn or UVB phototherapy in several ways.
-The percent transmission of UVB varies between 0% to 34% through skin whereas UVA varies between 1% to 80% transmission; thus, UVA is transmitted to a larger percent through the skin.
+IMPORTANT DIFFERENCES BETWEEN PUVA ERYTHEMA AND SUNBURN: PUVA-induced inflammation differs from sunburn or UVB phototherapy in several ways.
+The % transmission of UVB varies between 0% to 34% through skin whereas UVA varies between 1% to 80% transmission; thus, UVA is transmitted to a larger % through the skin.
 (Diffey, 198222).
 The DNA lesions induced by PUVA are very different from UV-induced thymine dimers and may lead to a DNA crosslink.
 This DNA lesion may be more problematic to the cell because crosslinks are more lethal and psoralen-DNA photoproducts may be "new" or unfamiliar substrates for DNA repair enzymes.
 DNA synthesis is also suppressed longer after PUVA.
 The time course of delayed erythema is different with PUVA and may not involve the usual mediators seen in sunburn.
 PUVA-induced redness may be just beginning at 24 hours, when UVB erythema has already passed its peak.
 The erythema dose-response curve is also steeper for PUVA.
 Compared to equally erythemogenic doses of UVB, the histologic alterations induced by PUVA show more dermal vessel damage and longer duration of epidermal and dermal abnormalities.

 In the event of Methoxsalen overdosage, induce emesis and keep the patient in a darkened room for at least 24 hours.
 Emesis is most beneficial within the first 2 to 3 hours after ingestion of Methoxsalen, since maximum blood levels are reached by this time.